valentingar/ConFluxPro/README.md

 ```

 The result in both cases is an object that contains the original data
-`my_dat` and th flux rates in different soil layers for each of the
+`my_dat` and the flux rates in different soil layers for each of the
 profiles identified in `cfp_dat()`.
-From this, the soil/atmoshere efflux
+From this, the soil/atmosphere
-rate and the specific production rate in each model soil layer can be
+efflux rate and the specific production rate in each model soil layer
-extracted.
+can be extracted.

 ``` r
 # soil/atmosphere efflux